-1. Name of Client \$ \$
+1. Name of Client \$

+\$

 Total \$

-h.
+g.
 Form 4: Analysis of Loans And Overdrafts Classified By Sector, Currency And Maturity

-This report form provides a breakdown of all loans and overdrafts classified by sector, currency and maturity on the balance sheet.
+This form provides a breakdown of all loans and overdrafts classified by sector, currency and maturity on the balance sheet.
+Also, the form seeks to classify these items by on-balance sheet exposures and off-balance sheet exposures.